 The BGU student modern dance company “Pola” (named after Paula Ben-Gurion; founded 2009).
 It has given modern dance performances of original choreographies (mostly choreographed by Dedi Alufer & Eyal Dadon): on the BGU Campus; in the Be’er-Sheva Hall for the Performing Arts; and at the “MiKan” Fringe Theater.
 “Pola” was the only Israeli dance troupe invited to perform at the 2017 Edinburgh Festival Fringe (though they did not attend for security reasons) – in.bgu.ac.il/Dekanat/Pages/dance.aspx.

-“Sol” Dance Company (founded 2016), an alternative modern dance ensemble comprising 8 dancers, is temporarily located at the “MiKan” Fringe Theater in the Old City until the House of Dance is ready (an Ottoman-Turlisk building currently under renovation on Gershon St.).
+“Sol” Dance Company (founded 2016), an alternative modern dance ensemble comprising 8 dancers, is located in the Old City at the House of Dance (an Ottoman-Turkish building at 45 Gershon St.).
 The dancers include: Roni Ben Shimon, Eyal Dadon, Nadav Gal, Madison Hoke, Yuko Imazaike, Sian Olles, Shay Partush, & Gil Shachar.
 Choreographers: CEO Dedi Alufer (b.1973-) & Eyal Dadon (b.1989-).
 “Sol” has given excellent performances in Israel and joint performances with the Beijing Dance Theater in China and Hong Kong.
 In 2022, they performed “TOML,” choreographed by Eyal Dadon, in Dubai.
 Time Out Shanghai magazine dedicated an article to Sol, to choreographer Dedi Alufer & to the dance entitled “Mekhirat hisul” (lit., sell-out sale)– http://www.sol-dance-company.org, 050-4448437.